sindresorhus/awesome-npm/readme.md

 }
 ```

-*Using the --silent option reduces the output in the Terminal.
-See this [comparison](https://twitter.com/mkuehnel/status/957965749473210369).*
+*Using the `--silent` option reduces the output in the terminal.
+See [this comparison](https://twitter.com/mkuehnel/status/957965749473210369).*

 ### Run script with `npx`